 Personal details - your address, name and date of birth.

-Your credit account details - information that Equifax receives from your creditors, including the kinds of accounts (such as mortgage, credit cards, a car loan, or student loans) as well as the date the accounts were opened.
+Your credit account details - information that Equifax receives from your creditors, including the kinds of accounts (such as mortgage, credit cards, a car repair loan, or student loans) as well as the date the accounts were opened.
 Furthermore, it'll show your loan amount or available credit limit together with your credit card balances and full payments history.
 Not every credit account will be on your account.
 For example, any credit card that has been closed will have been removed from the report after a specific time period.
 Also, some accounts may not have been reported by your creditor to Equifax.

 Any bankruptcies - if you have ever declared bankruptcy, your Equifax credit report will contain details of it, including its chapter and filing date.